Ariosophy: Theozoology

-Secret Society Order of the New Templars
+Order of the New Templars

-On December 25, 1900, he founded the fascist secret society Order of the New Templars (Ordo Novi Templi, or ONT) – a project to bring rightwing extremists together and mobilise them in favor of Nazism in Germany by using esotericism to justify violence such as castration of innocent people to establish fascism in Germany and defend it against communism.
-The ONT was modelled after the catholic military order Knight Templars and similar in its hierarchical structure as the Order of Cistercians which was the group that trained the New Templars founder and political agitator Adolf Lanz.
-Members used code names so that betrayal was difficult.
+On December 25, 1900, Lanz founded the fascist secret society Order of the New Templars (Ordo Novi Templi, or ONT) – a project to unite and mobilise right-wing extremists using esotericism to justify violence, such as the castration of innocent people.
+The ONT was modelled after the Catholic military order Knight Templars and similar in its hierarchical structure to the Order of Cistercians, the group that had trained Lanz.
+Members used code names to make betrayal more difficult.

 The ideological association was headquartered at Burg Werfenstein, a castle in Upper Austria overlooking the river Danube.
-Its declared aim was to use pseudo-science and religion to make people believe in racist concepts.
-Rituals were designed to beautify life in accordance with Aryan aesthetics, and to express the Order's theological system that Lanz called Ario-Christianity.
-The Order was the first to use the swastika in an "Aryan" meaning, displaying on its flag the device of a red swastika facing right, on a yellow-orange field and surrounded by four blue fleurs-de-lys above, below, to the right and to the left.
+Rituals were designed to beautify life in accordance with Aryan aesthetics, and to express the Order's theological system, which Lanz called Ario-Christianity.
+The Order was the first to associate the swastika with Aryanism, with its flag displaying a red swastika facing right on a yellow field and surrounded by four blue fleurs-de-lys.

 The ONT declined from the mid-1930s and – even though it had pioneered many ideas that the Nazis later adopted – it was suppressed by the Gestapo in 1942.
 By this time it had established seven communities in Austria, Germany and Hungary.
-Though suspending its activities in the Greater German Reich, the ONT survived in Hungary until around the end of World War II.
+Despite suspending its activities in the Greater German Reich, the ONT survived in Hungary until around the end of World War II.
 It went underground in Vienna after 1945, but was contacted in 1958 by a former Waffen-SS lieutenant, Rudolf Mund, who became Prior of the Order in 1979.
 Mund also wrote biographies of Lanz and Wiligut.

 Ariosophy

-The term "Ariosophy" (wisdom concerning the Aryans) was coined by Lanz von Liebenfels in 1915, with "Theozoology" describing its Genesis and "Ario-Christianity" as the label for the overall doctrine in the 1920s.
+The term "Ariosophy" (wisdom concerning the Aryans) was coined by Lanz in 1915, with "Theozoology" describing its genesis and "Ario-Christianity" as the label for the overall doctrine in the 1920s.